Citizenship threat hangs over Haiti, Dominican talks

 Despite international pressure, the Dominican government has maintained it is not willing to revisit the ruling - which cannot be appealed.

+While the Dominican decision has aroused angry reactions in Haiti, neither Lamothe, the prime minister, nor President Martelly have addressed the issue publicly, prompting criticism from human rights groups.

-(Additional reporting by Ezra Fieser and Manuel Jimenez in Santo Domingo; Editing by David Adams, Dan Grebler and Lisa Shumaker)
+(Additional reporting by Ezra Fieser and Manuel Jimenez in Santo Domingo; Editing by David Adams and Dan Grebler)